 In May 2023, the Partnership entered into the Sixth Amendment (the "Sixth Amendment") to the Opco Credit Facility (the "Opco Credit Facility").
 The Sixth Amendment maintained the term of the Opco Credit Facility until August 2027.
-Lender commitments under the Opco Credit Facility increased from \$ 130.0 million to \$ 155.0 million, with the ability to expand such commitments to \$ 200.0 million with the addition of future commitments.
-In February 2024, the Partnership exercised its option under the Opco Credit Facility to increase the total aggregate commitment under the Opco Credit Facility twice, initially by \$ 30.0 million from \$ 155.0 million to \$ 185.0 million and subsequently by \$ 15.0 million from \$ 185.0 million to \$ 200.0 million.
-These increases in the total aggregate commitment were made pursuant to an accordion feature of the Opco Credit Facility.
-In connection with the initial increase, a new lender joined the lending group with a commitment of \$ 30.0 million.
-The Opco Credit Facility continues to operate under its existing terms and conditions in all material respects.
-The Sixth Amendment also includes modifications to Opco's ability to declare and make certain restricted payments.
-The Opco Credit Facility contains financial covenants requiring Opco to maintain:
+Lender commitments under the Opco Credit Facility increased from \$130.0 million to \$155.0 million, with the ability to expand such commitments to \$200.0 million with the addition of future commitments.
+In February 2024, the Partnership exercised its option under the Opco Credit

+Facility to increase the total aggregate commitment under the Opcos Credit Facility twice, initially by \$30.0 million from \$155.0 million to \$185.0 million and subsequently by \$15.0 million from \$185.0 million to \$200.0 million.
+These increases in the total aggregate commitment were made pursuant to an accordion feature of the Opcos Credit Facility.
+In connection with the initial increase, a new lender joined the lending group with a commitment of \$30.0 million.
+The Opcos Credit Facility continues to operate under its existing terms and conditions in all material respects.
+The Sixth Amendment also includes modifications to Opcos ability to declare and make certain restricted payments.
+The Opcos Credit Facility contains financial covenants requiring Opcos to maintain:

-- A leverage ratio of consolidated indebtedness to EBITDDA (in each case as defined in the Opco Credit Facility) not to exceed 3.0x; provided, and - an interest coverage ratio of consolidated EBITDDA to the sum of consolidated interest expense and consolidated lease expense (in each case as defined in the Opco Credit Facility) of not less than 3.5 to 1.0.
+- A leverage ratio of consolidated indebtedness to EBITDDA (in each case as defined in the Opcos Credit Facility) not to exceed 3.0x As of 3.0x; June 30, 2024, provided, this ratio was 0.7x; and - an interest coverage ratio of consolidated EBITDDA to the sum of consolidated interest expense and consolidated lease expense (in each case as defined in the Opcos Credit Facility) of not less than 3.5 to 1.0.
+As of June 30, 2024, this ratio was 16.8x.

-As of December 31, 2023, the Partnership had \$ 95.8 million in borrowings outstanding under the Opco Credit Facility and \$ 59.2 million of available borrowing capacity.
-During the three months ended March 31, 2024, the Partnership borrowed \$ 89.4 million and repaid \$ 39.0 million, resulting in \$ 146.2 million in borrowings outstanding under the Opco Credit Facility and \$ 53.8 million of available borrowing capacity as of March 31, 2024.
-During the three months ended March 31, 2023, the Partnership borrowed \$ 94.2 million and repaid \$ 73.0 million on the Opco Credit Facility.
-The weighted average interest rate for the borrowings outstanding under the Opco Credit Facility for the three months ended March 31, 2024 and 2023 was 8.94 % and 8.14 %, respectively.
+As of December 31, 2023, the Partnership had \$95.8 million in borrowings outstanding under the Opcos Credit Facility and \$59.2 million of available borrowing capacity.
+During the three six months ended March 31, June 30, 2024, the Partnership borrowed \$89.4 million \$129.9 million and repaid \$39.0 million, \$58.0 million, resulting in \$146.2 \$167.7 million in borrowings outstanding under the Opcos Credit Facility and \$53.8 \$32.3 million of available borrowing capacity as of March 31, 2024.
+June 30, 2024.
+During the three six months ended March 31, June 30, 2023, the Partnership borrowed \$94.2 million \$165.0 million and repaid \$73.0 million \$132.0 million on the Opcos Credit Facility.
+The weighted average interest rate for the borrowings outstanding under the Opcos Credit Facility for the three and six months ended March June 30, 2024 was 8.92% and 8.93%, respectively.
+The weighted average interest rate for the borrowings outstanding under the Opcos Credit Facility for the 31, 2024 three and 2023 six months ended June 30, 2023 was 8.94% 8.61% and 8.14% 8.44%, respectively.

-The Opco Credit Facility is collateralized and secured by liens on certain of Opco's assets with carrying values of \$ 312.4 million and \$ 316.3 million classified as mineral rights, net and other long-term assets, net and \$ 25.6 million and \$ 26.3 million classified as long-term contract receivable, net on the Partnership's Consolidated Balance Sheets as of March 31, 2024 and December 31, 2023, respectively.
+The Opcos Credit Facility is collateralized and secured by liens on certain of Opcos assets with carrying values of \$312.4 million \$309.6 million and \$316.3 million classified as mineral rights, net and other long-term assets, net and \$25.6 \$24.9 million and \$26.3 million classified as long-term contract receivable, net on the Partnerships Consolidated Balance Sheets as of March 31, June 30, 2024 and December 31, 2023, respectively.

-Opco Senior Notes
+Opcos Senior Notes